-9. PLANT, EQUIPMENT AND MINING PROPERTIES (continued)
+9. PLANT, EQUIPMENT, AND MINING PROPERTIES (continued)

-The mining properties consist of the San Gonzalo mining concession which covers 12 hectares and is located approximately 2 km from the historic Avino mine site.
-Depletion began being recorded from October 1, 2012 when the Company commenced commercial production at the San Gonzalo mine.
+The mining properties consist of the San Gonzalo mining concession that covers 12 hectares and is located approximately 2 km from the historic Avino mine site.
+The Company commenced commercial production at the San Gonzalo mine on October 1, 2012, and began to record depletion at that time.